MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 Sample Response Body:

-The response body contains information about the hierarchy of the dossier.
+The response body contains information about the hierarchy of the dashboard.
 The results include the chapters, pages in each chapter, and visualizations on each page, as well as the key and name for each chapter, page and visualization.
-In a subsequent request, you use the chapter key and the visualization key to identify the data that you want to [retrieve from the dossier](#get-dossier-data-specific-visualization).
+In a subsequent request, you use the chapter key and the visualization key to identify the data that you want to [retrieve from the dashboard](#get-dashboard-data-specific-visualization).

 ```json
 {